-Square serve as an open space available for civic purposes, commercial activity, unstructured recreation and other passive uses.
-The square should have a more urban, formal character and be defined by the surrounding building frontages and adjacent tree-lined streets.
-All buildings adjacent to the square shall front onto the square.
+Square serve as an open space available for civic purposes, Typical Characteristics ommercial activity, unstructured recreation and other assive uses.
+The square should have a more urban, formal aracter and be defined by the surrounding building ontages and adjacent tree-lined streets.
+All buildings General Character Formal open space Spatially defined by buildings and tree-lined streets. adjacent to the square shall front onto the square.
 Adjacent streets shall be lined with appropriately scaled trees that help to define the square.
-The landscape shall consist of lawns, trees, and shrubs planted in formal patterns and furnished with paths and benches.
-Shaded areas for seating should be provided.
-A civic element or small structure such as an open shelter, pergola, or fountain may be provided within the square.
-Squares are appropriate in all character zones in District D.
+The landscape shall consist of Open shelters, paths, lawns, and trees formally arranged lawns, trees, and shrubs planted in formal patterns and Walkways and plantings at all edges urnished with paths and benches.
+Shaded areas for seating Located at important intersection Location and Size Location and size shall be as shown on the Regulating Plan (Appendix B).
+Size shall range from 0.5 to 2 acres.
+Typical Uses Unstructured and passive recreation Casual seating Commercial and civic uses